hoybyte/100daysofweb/r1-log.md

 R1D0

 I setup a new laptop with a fresh install of Windows 11.
 I installed WSL and configured my VSCode Editor to include Vim motions as I am trying to learn the shortcuts.
+I learned how to use GitLens to sync my Github Repository back to Github.
+I have not used this in awhile as I mostly performed Sysadmin work and not development work.